 CT is often the diagnostic imaging modality of choice.
 The characteristic presentation of a PAVM on non-contrast CT is a homogeneous, well-circumscribed, non-calcified nodule up to several centimeters in diameter or the presence of a serpiginous mass connected with blood vessels 3.
 Occasionally, associated phleboliths may be seen as calcifications.
 Contrast injection demonstrates enhancement of the feeding artery, the aneurysmal part, and the draining vein on early-phase sequences.

 Three-dimensional contrast-enhanced MR angiography is considered the MR technique of choice for imaging vascular structures in the thorax 10.
 Most lesions within the lung have relatively long relaxation time and produce medium to high-intensity signals.
 Lesions with rapid blood flow within resulting in a signal void and produce low-intensity signals.

 Treatment options include:

 Treatment is indicated in cases with a feeding artery diameter greater than 3 mm 16.
 Once successfully treated (embolotherapy, surgical resection), the prognosis is generally good for an individual lesion.

 cyanosis (due to the right to left shunt)

 the development of pulmonary arterial hypertension for an unrelated cause may increase the size of pre-existing pulmonary arteriovenous malformations 1

 The first description of pulmonary arteriovenous malformation was reported by T Churton in 1897.

-Possible imaging differential considerations include:
+Possible imaging differential considerations can be divided into vascular and non-vascular lesions 16 and include: